 8. Society has a moral obligation, including governmental action where necessary, to assure opportunity, meet basic human needs, and pursue justice in economic life.

-In the United States, the average Black and Hispanic or Latino households earn about half as much as the average White household and own only about 15 to 20 percent as much net wealth.
+The average Black and Hispanic or Latino household in the U.S. earns about half as much as the average White household and owns only about 15 to 20 percent as much net wealth.
 Because of this, people of color have higher rates of living in poverty than white people.
-Read about the racial wealth gap and wealth inequality or view the data on economic disparities by race and ethnicityin chart form.
+Read about wealth inequality or view the data on economic disparities by race and ethnicityin chart form.

 3. Act